monchopena/bdunk/_posts/2014-02-24-reading-texts-from-image.markdown

-Date: 24 Feb 2014
+---
+layout: post
+title:  "Reading texts from image"
+date:   2014-02-24 00:00:00 +0200
-Categories: systems, nodejs
+categories: systems, nodejs
-Summary: We took a photo to a written text and see it with an OCR program.
+summary: We took a photo to a written text and see it with an OCR program.
-Read more: Show me more

-# Reading texts from image
+---

 These last weeks in Wentook, my new venture in IOT, we are devoting much time to R&D. We are thinking about a possible product that is able to read a license plate from a webcam.
 This can be useful for instance in garages.